CRFsuite - Documentation

 feature.possible_states=BOOL

 Specify whether CRFsuite generates state features that do not even occur in the training data (i.e., negative state features).
 Setting BOOL to 1, CRFsuite generates state features that associate all of possible combinations between attributes and labels.
 Suppose that the numbers of attributes and labels are A and L respectively, this function will generate (A * L) features.
-Enabling this function may improve the labeling accuracy because the CRF model can learn the condition where an item was not labeled to certain labels under the existence of specific attributes.
+Enabling this function may improve the labeling accuracy because the CRF model can learn the condition where an item is not predicted to its reference label.
 However, this function may also increase the number of features and slow down the training process drastically.
 This function is disabled by default.

 feature.possible_transitions=BOOL